bates64/mamar/editor/readme.md

 ### Compiling

-Before compiling, [install wasm-pack](https://rustwasm.github.io/wasm-pack/installer) and run `npm install`.
+Before compiling, run `npm install`.

 Use `npm build` to build release to the `dist` directory, or `npm start` to launch a debug development environment.